 Scientific name- Carex Adusta Boott, Lesser Brown Sedge

 The Lesser Brown Sedge has linear leaves and is unisexual.
 There is no bloom color on this plant because the plant will stay green year round.
 They are a grass and can be classified as both perennial or native grass.
 The Lesser Brown Sedge can grow up to 36 inches per year.

 Lesser Brown Sedge is seen a lot growing in coastal areas

-This grass will do well in moist and slightly dry areas.
+This grass will do well in moist and slightly dry regions.
 They need approximately a foot in between each other to grow.
-They can grow in any kind of soil and are adaptable.
+They can grow in any soil and are adaptable.